sagarmishra1103/Jeeva-Voice-Assistant/README.md

-# J.E.E.V.A.
-AI Voice Assistant 🤖
+# Jeeva AI Voice Assistant 🤖

 ## About

-The J.E.E.V.A. voice assistant is a CMD-based AI Voice Assistant.
+The JEEVA voice assistant is a CMD-based AI Voice Assistant.
 This application allows users to interact with the assistant via a command-line interface.
 The assistant utilizes various Python libraries, the WolframAlpha API, available Microsoft voices in Windows, OpenCV, and PyQt5 for GUI components.

 ## Features